Table of Contents

 Yellow Flag Signs in Low Back Pain

-Yellow flag signs are psychological factors shown to be indicative of long-term chronicity and disability.
+These are psychoscoial factors shown to be indicative of long term chronicity and disability.

 - A negative attitude that back pain is harmful or potentially severely disabling